 Enable HTTPS: TLS Certificates, Redirects, HSTS

 In today's digital landscape, HTTPS isn't optional; it's fundamental.
-That little lock icon in the browser address bar is more than just a visual cue—it's a critical trust signal for your users, a non-negotiable for search engine rankings, and a gateway to modern web features.
+That little lock icon in the browser address bar is more than just a visual cue.
+It's a critical trust signal for your users, a non-negotiable for search engine rankings, and a gateway to modern web features.
 Ignoring it means risking user data, incurring Google penalties, and facing increasingly aggressive browser warnings.

 But implementing HTTPS isn't merely about flipping a switch; it's about doing it right.
 The challenge lies in migrating your site without breaking functionality or sacrificing performance.